Three-body resonances in the $\varphi^4$ theory

-The scattering parameters in the three-body sector, obtained with the two formalisms are neither directly comparable nor physical, as they come with a particular scheme- and cutoff-dependence.
+The scattering parameters in the three-body sector, obtained with the two formalisms are neither directly comparable nor physical, as they come with a particular scheme- and cutoff dependence.
 For this reason, we have evaluated physical observables, such as the mass and the width of the resonance.
 The computation of this quantity involves solving integral equations and performing an analytic continuation into the complex energy plane.
 In this way, we find completely consistent numerical results for these observables, see Fig.~\ref{fig:FVU_vs_QFT_poles1} for the main result of this work.
 We can indeed conclude that the physical observables, computed in this work, have a small systematic dependence on the underlying choice of parametrization for the three-body interactions.

-We have therefore demonstrated the on the practice equivalence of the different available three-body methods in this controlled setup.
+We have therefore demonstrated the practical equivalence of the different available three-body methods in this controlled setup.
 Future work will involve applying the same steps to the QCD resonances.
 Some additional complications will then be needed to be addressed (e.g. nonidentical particles, multichannel scattering, spin. etc.), but the workflow presented in this work will generally remain.